Secure and high-tech global DeFi ecosystem

 EVM support enables the Fincor chain to conduct Ethereum standard transactions.
 Users can write and execute Ethereum standard smart contracts directly on the PoU protocol using the Fincor chain.
 Ethereum support also allows compatibility with EVM libraries and nodes such as GETH and Web3.js.
 The address mechanism of EVM is one-way HEX key encryption for address generation.

-Fincor with its EVM support also enables the blockchain developers to utilize Web3.js in their development.
+Fincor with its EVM support also enables the blockchain developers to utilize the Web3.js in their development.
 It also enables the developers to use JSON-RPC methods of GETH using Web3 and even add support for other operations as well.

 Compatibility with other blockchains